PROTECTION. CONTROL.

 More information about general gambling exclusion can be found from Estonian Tax and Customs Board website www.emta.ee

-Self-exclusion option in Latvia:
+Self-exclusion options in Latvia:

-The Register of self-excluded persons (PIPARS) is provided by the Latvian Lotteries and Gambling Supervisory Inspection and is active on all licensed gaming sites in Latvia.
+The Register of Self-excluded persons (PIPARS) is provided by the Latvian Lotteries and Gambling Supervisory Inspection and is active on all licensed gaming sites in Latvia.
 There are three ways to apply:

-• Remotely in the Lotteries and Gambling Supervisory Inspection website, using one of the electronic identification tools for personal identification
+• Remotely in the Lotteries and Gambling Supervisory Inspection website, using one of the electronic identification tools for personal identification;

-• Physically at the Lotteries and Gambling Supervisory Inspection
+• Physically at the Lotteries and Gambling Supervisory Inspection;

 More information about the restrictions on gambling could be found on the Lotteries and Gambling Supervisory Inspection website www.iaui.gov.lv